 Applicants for admission to the program must hold a baccalaureate degree from an accredited institution.
 A minimum GPA of 3.0 in the last 60 credit hours is required for admission to graduate study at WSU, however, a GPA of 3.5 or higher in those hours is strongly recommended for successful application to our program.

 This three (3) year program begins in June each year.
-The application cycle for our Summer 2020 start class opens in July/Aug 2019.
+The application cycle for our Summer 2020 start class opens in August 2019.
 The CSDCAS application and the Wichita State University Graduate School application must both be completed by February 1, 2020.
 Incomplete applications will not be reviewed.

 Important: Applicants must have their application verified (GPA calculated) by the deadline date by CSDCAS.
 Applications must be completed (e-submitted, payment received, and transcripts received) at least four weeks in advance of the deadline to ensure the application is verified on time by CSDCAS.